 There has been a school in Wendover since 1524.
-The old school building near the Clock Tower served as the village school from 1869 until we moved to the present site in October 1974.
+The old school building near the Clock Tower served as the village school from 1869 until we moved into the present building in October 1974.

 The building, which is all on one level, is made of traditional brick and slate and is sited with lovely views of the Chiltern Hills.
 We have the advantage of extensive playing fields surrounded by wildlife areas which have been developed over the past few years.